-Distinct from the influence of tilting, even if the tilt is zero, in a topological superconductor, the induced magnetic field can disrupt the normal exponential behavior of the Meissner effect if $e^2E_0/\pi$ is comparable to $B_0$.
-By reintroducing the omitted constants, the ratio becomes $(24\pi^2\hbar c~ \epsilon_0~\mu_0/e^2 (4-\pi))B_0/E_0$, which is crucial for observing the influence of the induced magnetic field.
-If this ratio is comparable to or less than unity (see Fig.~\ref{B.fig}), the alteration in the magnetic field behavior in a topological superconductor is evident.
-For instance, with electromagnetic radiation, a magnetic field of the order of \text{mT} and an electric field of the order of $10^5 V/m$ results in a ratio of $1/10$, sufficient to observe the axion-mediated magnetic field penetration in the topological superconductor.
-Notably, a single polarized photon beam with orthogonal magnetic and electric fields is ineffective.
-At least two orthogonal beams are required to generate parallel electric and magnetic fields.
+Even in the absence of tilting ($\zeta = 0$), a topological superconductor exhibits modified Meissner physics when $e^2E_0/\pi$ becomes comparable to $B_0$.
+Restoring the fundamental constants, this condition corresponds to $(24\pi^2\hbar c~ \epsilon_0~\mu_0/e^2) B_0/E_0 \lesssim 1$.
+As shown in Fig.~\ref{B.fig}, when this ratio approaches or drops below unity, the magnetic field penetration in the topological superconductor significantly deviates from conventional exponential screening.
+For typical experimental parameters—a magnetic field on the order of \text{mT} and an electric field of $\sim 10^5$ V/m—the ratio becomes approximately $1/10$, which is sufficient to observe the axion-mediated magnetic field penetration.
+Note that a single polarized photon beam with orthogonal $\mathbf{E}$ and $\mathbf{B}$ fields is insufficient; at least two orthogonal beams are required to generate parallel electric and magnetic field components.

 This explanation provides an intuitive understanding of axion-induced photon interactions, as discussed in \cite{nogueira}, which are absent in non-topological superconductors.
 The Anderson-Higgs mechanism is usually interpreted as the creation of massive photons through the absorption of fluctuations in the phase of the order parameter.
 However, in topological superconductors, an additional phenomenon occurs.
 With two phases present, photons absorb the fluctuations of one phase, thereby acquiring mass, while the fluctuations of the other phase induce photon-photon interactions.